freeCodeCamp/freeCodeCamp/guide/english/algorithms/backtracking-algorithms/index.md

 # Backtracking Algorithms

 Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons each partial candidate *("backtracks")* as soon as it determines that the candidate cannot possibly be completed to a valid solution.
+Backtracking is a general algorithm for finding all solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate as soon as it determines that the candidate cannot possibly be completed to a valid solution.
 ### Example Problem (The Knight’s tour problem)

    *The knight is placed on the first block of an empty board and, moving according to the rules of chess, must visit each square exactly once.*